 In late 2022, additional opioid settlement funding agreements were announced with three pharmacy chains – CVS, Walgreens and Walmart – and two additional manufacturers, Allergan and Teva.

 The agreements are structured so that the greater the level of subdivision participation, the more funds will ultimately be paid out for abatement.

 Every state’s strategy to spend opioid settlement funding varies, as does the distribution process.
 Funding is originating from the federal Attorney General’s office and is landing first at each state Attorney General’s office.
 Some states are running the funds through regional task forces and others through foundations.

 States will receive funds based on the impact of the opioid epidemic in their state.
 The share of the impact is calculated using data such as the amount of opioids shipped to the state, the number of opioid‐related deaths that occurred in the state and the number of people who suffer opioid use disorder in the state.

 The settlements allow for a broad range of approved abatement uses by state and local governments.
 The list of pre-approved uses includes a wide range of intervention, treatment, education and recovery services so that state and local governments can decide what will best serve their communities.
-Although specifics vary by state, we can expect police, fire and EMS to benefit from the effects of the opioid-remediation efforts funded by the settlements and the injunctive relief the settlements provide.
+Although specifics vary by state, we can expect police, corrections, fire and EMS to benefit from the effects of the opioid-remediation efforts funded by the settlements and the injunctive relief the settlements provide.

 Eligible uses of funds generally include: